cvallescristian/sortify-website/CONTEXT.md

 - DO NOT create files more than 100 lines of code.
 Try to modularize.
 - Try always to follow a design standard.
 Like button or block pattern.
 - Reutilize component as most as you can.
+- Try always to separate the logic with the rendering.
+- Delete the unnecessary classname, or class that are not longer use it.